 What can I do?

 Your friend is going through a lot right now.
 Sexual abuse stirs up a whirlwind of emotions that can include anger, confusion, hurt and sadness.
 Your friend might start saying negative things about themselves.
-You might also see your friend trying to cope by abusing alcohol or drugs.
+You might also see your friend trying to cope in ways that might damage their health, such as by abusing alcohol or drugs.

 It’s a good idea to let your friend know that you’re worried.
 Say: “I want to see you get better.”
 Don’t get upset if your friend isn’t ready to talk about it.
 Knowing that you care might be enough for now.

 Your friend might be ready to speak to a counsellor, but too nervous to reach out.
 Offer to help.
 Go with your friend to speak to someone at school, such as a teacher, principal, guidance counsellor or coach.
 Consider asking them if they would like for you both to call Kids Help Phone together.